PWB Code of Ethics

 Photos taken by the volunteer photographer should respect human dignity and ensure the rights, safety and well-being of the person or people being portrayed.

-Photos of issues that are culturally or politically sensitive must protect the identity and privacy of individuals.
+Photos of issues that are culturally or politically sensitive must protect the identity and privacy of individuals without explicit permission.

 Photos of people who are vulnerable are to be taken with particular care, compassion and protection of privacy.

-- Survivors of sexual exploitation, gender-based violence or abuse are not to be identified as such (unless it is an objective of a project)
+Survivors of sexual exploitation, gender-based violence or abuse are not to be identified as such (unless it is an objective of a project with written consent).

-- An individual’s engagement in socially marginalised or criminal activities must not be identified.
+An individual’s engagement in socially marginalised or criminal activities must not be identified without written permission.

-- Care must be taken in photographing people in times of crisis.
-Do not exploit an individual’s vulnerability at times of trauma or grief.
-Benefits must outweigh costs.
+Care must be taken in photographing people in times of crisis; Do not exploit an individual’s vulnerability at times of trauma or grief.
+Integrity must outweigh costs.